-The Faculty of Engineering and Information Technologies has increased its research proficiency within the area of construction engineering and management following the appointment of Associate Professor Ali Akbar Nezhad to the School of Civil Engineering.
+The Faculty of Engineering has increased its research proficiency within the area of construction engineering and management following the appointment of Associate Professor Ali Akbar Nezhad to the School of Civil Engineering.

 Associate Professor Nezhad will be at the forefront of new research dedicated to this particular area, focusing on the themes of design and planning for sustainability in construction, sustainability assessment in construction, and sustainable construction materials.

 “The University of Sydney is home to some of Australia’s brightest engineering students and I am passionate about contributing to their education as they become tomorrow’s industry leaders,” said Associate Professor Nezhad.

 “I am excited to be leading exciting research in the area of construction engineering and management and, in collaboration with my colleagues, I hope to build the Faculty’s reputation as a global leader in this space.”

 Associate Professor Nezhad has come to the University of Sydney from the Centre for Infrastructure and Safety at the University of New South Wales (UNSW).